ManageIQ/depot.manageiq.org/docs/CONFIGURING.md

 Supermarket running.
 The default parameters provided in `.env` should be sufficient to run the test suite.

+Note: While running on openshift, env variables are set with the [RHC CLI](https://developers.openshift.com/en/getting-started-overview.html).

 ## Minimum Viable Configuration

 It is recommended to set these parameters to valid values to be able to use the